ollielo/cinema_projectmanagement/design/2020/image_proposal/readme.md

     version (attribute, required) string
             The version of this specification that the data conforms with parametertable/ (group, optional)
-                    A table encoding the paramter/image/layer relationships
-        colnames (attribute, required, comma separated string of all column names) num_cols (attribute, required, number of columns (int) ) num_rows (attribute, required, number of rows (int) )
+                    A table encoding paramter/image/layer relationships for this file colnames (attribute, required, comma separated string of all column names) num_cols (attribute, required, number of columns (int) ) num_rows (attribute, required, number of rows (int) )